jjspeedie/guide.2021.1.00690.S/_build/html/_sources/step2/step2-align-SBs.md

                                  plot_file_template = alignment_plot_file_template)
 ```

-Here again are plots of the number of visibility points per cell for the reference EB and each of the comparison EBs (which now short-baseline EBs).
+Here again are plots of the number of visibility points per cell for the reference EB and each of the comparison EBs (which are now short-baseline EBs).

 ## SB EB1